 - If completed properly, pregnancy tests can be 97 percent accurate

 - Some medications can alter pregnancy test readings

 What is a pregnancy test?

-Some sensitive pregnancy tests can be completed as early as 4 days before your period is due.
+Some sensitive pregnancy tests can be completed as early as 4 days before a period is due.

-HCG hormone can be present in the blood and urine approximately 10-14 days following conception and peak between 8 and 11 weeks gestation.
+HCG can be present in the blood and urine approximately 10-14 days following conception and peaks between 8 and 11 weeks gestation.

-HCG is known as the pregnancy hormone, as it is produced by the cells that form the placenta and provides nourishment to the growing embryo.1,3
+HCG is known as the pregnancy hormone because it is produced by the cells that form the placenta and provides nourishment to the growing embryo.

-A negative HCG result is a level less than 5 mIU/ml, while a positive HCG for pregnancy is greater than or equal to 25 mIU/ml.
+A negative HCG result is a level less than 5 mIU/ml (milli-international units per milliliter), while a positive HCG for pregnancy is greater than or equal to 25 mIU/ml.

 Pregnancy tests can be performed in one of two ways: urine or blood testing.

 When testing at home, the urine is placed on a chemical strip and produces a result in approximately 1-2 minutes, although different brands of test may vary in the result times.